pybites/pybites.github.io-source/content/django-rest-tips-api.md

 	bob@ubuntu-s-1vcpu-1gb-nyc1-01:~$

-Next I followed Digital Ocean's useful: [How To Set Up Django with Postgres, Nginx, and Gunicorn on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04)
+Next I followed Digital Ocean's useful article: [How To Set Up Django with Postgres, Nginx, and Gunicorn on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04).

-This guide shows you how to install Django within a virtual environment which I think is the best way to go, _Namespaces are one honking great idea -- let's do more of those!_
+This guide shows you how to install Django within a virtual environment which I think is the best way to go, _Namespaces are one honking great idea -- let's do more of those!_ (Zen of Python)

-What follows is mostly the same as the steps outlined in this guide, but through the lens of me doing it for our app.
+What follows is mostly the same as the steps outlined in that guide, but through the lens of me doing it for our API.

 ### Python 3

-First we need to install the following packages, upgrade `pip` and grab `virtualenv`:
+First we need to install the following packages, upgrade `pip` and grab `virtualenv`.
+Note I logged in as `bob` so any _admin_ commands need to be preceded by `sudo`:

 	sudo apt update
 	sudo apt install python3-pip python3-dev libpq-dev postgresql postgresql-contrib nginx curl